venkspr/oow19/lab1.md

 ![img](assets/image2019-8-22_16-28-59.png)

-## Step 4: We would also like to change the price filed to have a "$" symbol.
+## Step 4: We would also like to change the price field to have a "$" symbol.

 To do that change the value to [[ '$' + $current.data.price ]] as shown below